EaglerDevs/Eaglercraft-1.21.1/readme.md

 ### They are:-
 *Btplayzxgit*:- *My first eaglerbrother who fell prey to Mojang.
 AR*
 ###
-*FlamePvPCodes now known as Bwrn*:- *My second eaglerbrother who fell prey to Mojang.
-AR*
+*FlamePvPCodes now known as Bwrn*:- *My second eaglerbrother who fell prey to Mojang who is now back*
 ###
 *RaveTek*:- *My third eaglerbrother, the one who tried to bring us together again but fell prey to Mojang.
 AR*
 ###
-*TylerTealDev*:- *My fourth eaglerbrother who fell prey to Mojang.
+*TylerTealDev*:- *My fourth eaglerbrother who fell prey to Mojang and Eaglercraft Kids.
 AR*
 ### ***Their acts & sacrifices will not be forgotten, we have united, Mojang.
 Expect Us...***
 # Status
 # 🚧 1.21.4's Status: In development 🚧